11 Best Banks in Massachusetts for 2024

 • Location and accessibility: Unless you go with an online bank, make sure your chosen bank or credit union has branches near your home, workplace, or other frequently visited areas.

-• Fee structure: When reviewing bank accounts, take a close look at the bank’s fees, including monthly maintenance fees, ATM fees, and overdraft charges.
+• Account fees: When reviewing bank accounts, take a close look at the bank’s fees, including monthly maintenance fees, ATM fees, and overdraft charges.
 Many banks offer ways to waive these fees, so be sure to check if you meet the requirements.

 • Interest rates: Whether it’s a checking account, savings account, CD, or loan, annual percentage yield is an important consideration.
 Look for competitive rates to maximize your financial growth and benefits.